-- Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references.

-A list of reference resources used to assist the committee may be found at: - A list of reference resources used to assist the committee may be found at: www.chemwatch.net/references.
+Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references.
+A list of reference resources used to assist the committee may be found at: www.chemwatch.net/references.